 The Montclair Inn | 27 Hillside Avenue

 Affordable housing for senior citizens that includes food, mobility access, wifi, and more can be difficult to secure.
-For some time, the Montclair Shared Housing Association is providing this opportunity while fostering a great community.
-All residents have access to a private bedroom, kitchen appliances, semi-private bedroom, three meals a day, laundry facility, wifi, and community space.
-While residents do have a monthly rental fee, services and amenities are made possible in large part by donors.
+For some time, the Montclair Shared Housing Association has been providing this opportunity while fostering a great community.
+All residents have access to a private bedroom, kitchen appliances, a semi-private bedroom, three meals a day, a laundry facility, wifi, and community space.
+While residents do have a monthly rental fee, services, and amenities are made possible in large part by donors.
 Learn more here on how to get involved.

-Toni’s Kitchen, an organization that has provided the community in need with food resources, shifted its response to accommodate those rising numbers during the COVID-19 pandemic.
+Toni’s Kitchen is an organization that has provided the community in need with food resources.
 Toni’s Kitchen now provides 20,000 meals every week which is an increase of 4,300 pounds per week since 2019.
 Because of the support of generous donors and volunteers, 800+ families are no longer worrying about the next meal.
 Learn more here on how to get involved.

 Van Vleck House + Gardens The Montclair Foundation | 21 Van Vleck Street